localvoid/ivi/README.md

 ## Performance

-Designing UI library with a focus on performance is quite hard, there are many different optimization goals and you need to find a balanced solution that should produce the best possible outcome for a complex application.
+Designing UI library with a focus on performance is quite hard, there are many different optimization goals and we need to find a balanced solution that should produce the best possible outcome for a complex application.
 Simple applications usually doesn't suffer from performance problems, so the focus should be on the architecture of complex applications.